hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/select-generation.md

 *1 This is the default, old processor.

-*2 It has been observed that Oracle database seems to be particularly slow to retrieve database metadata; opening two connections makes it even slower.
+*2 It has been observed that Oracle database seems to be particularly slow when retrieving database metadata; opening two connections makes it even slower.